reactive-python/reactpy-django/docs/src/reference/hooks.md

 ??? question "How can I customize this hook's behavior?"

-    This hook accepts a `#!python options = ...` parameter that can be used to customize its behavior.
-You can provide a `#!python reactpy_django.types.QueryOptions` object to this parameter to customize the hook's behavior.
+    This hook accepts a `#!python options: QueryOptions` parameter that can be used to customize behavior.

-    Below are the settings that can be modified via `#!python QueryOptions`.
+    Below are the settings that can be modified via these `#!python QueryOptions`.

     ---